gnif/LookingGlass/doc/ivshmem_kvmfr.rst

    If you start the VM prior to loading the module, QEMU will create the file ``/dev/kvmfr0`` as a regular file.
-You can confirm if this has happened by running ``ls -l /dev/kvmfr0`` and checking if the file size is greater then zero, or the permissions do not start with ``c``.
-If this has occurred, you must delete the file and reload the module.
+You can confirm if this has happened by running ``ls -l /dev/kvmfr0`` and checking if the file size is greater than zero, or the permissions do not start with ``c``.
+If this has occurred, you must stop the VM before deleting the regular file.
+Load the KVMFR module, confirm that it recreated ``/dev/kvmfr0`` as a character device whose permissions start with ``c``, then start the VM again.

 .. _ivhsmem_kvmfr_permissions: